euwbah/n-edo-lattice-visualiser/README.md

 the perception of consonance of intervals as per [William Sethares' 'dissonance calculating algorithm'](https://sethares.engr.wisc.edu/comprog.html) which models the [critical bandwidth phenomenon](https://www.mpi.nl/world/materials/publications/levelt/Plomp_Levelt_Tonal_1965.pdf).

 [Commas](https://en.xen.wiki/w/Comma) are small discrepancies between two intervals of different frequency ratios, but ends up being the same interval in a tempered tuning system.
-The commas that 31 edo tempers out are numerous which cause the coordinates of the notes to continuously stray further away from the origin as the song progresses.
+The [numerous commas](https://en.xen.wiki/w/31edo#Commas) that 31 edo tempers out cause the coordinates of the notes to continuously stray further away from the origin as the song progresses.
 At times, multiple balls at different coordinates representing the same note would simultaneously be present, especially if the sustain pedal is held down for a long while, representing how that one note is a double, or even triple entendre of an interval with respect to the other notes present.